Chemical weapon proliferation: Myanmar

 Intelligence regarding Myanmar's chemical weapon status is mixed, and sometimes contradictory.
 In the late 1990s, US naval intelligence identified Myanmar (then referred to as Burma) as developing chemical weapons capabilities.
 Later, other officials contradicted that statement, claiming that the evidence supporting Burma's chemical stockpile development was primarily based upon circumstantial evidence.

 In July 2014 five journalists in Myanmar were sentenced to ten years in jail after publishing a report saying Myanmar was planning to build a new chemical weapons plant on farmland in the country's Magwe Region.

+At an annual OPCW conference in 2019, the United States claimed Myanmar maintained a stockpile of chemical weapons dating to 1982.
+In November 2023, amidst a civil war, rebel groups of the Brotherhood Alliance accused the military of using chemical weapons on its forces multiple times in Shan State townships.
+The Arakan Army did the same in early December of that year in Chin State, which the military denied.

 Myanmar signed the Chemical Weapons Convention on 14 January 1993, and ratified the agreement on 8 July 2015.
 The convention entered into effect 7 August 2015.

 North Korea

-North Korea did not sign CWC and is believed to have maintained an extensive chemical weapons program since the mid-1950s.
-The program includes research, production, stockpiling and weaponisation of large quantities of chemical agents (perhaps as many as 5000 tons), including blister, nerve, choking, psychoincapacitant, vomiting and riot control agents.
+North Korea did not sign the CWC and is believed to have maintained an extensive chemical weapons program since the mid-1950s.
+The program includes research, production, stockpiling and weaponisation of large quantities of chemical agents (perhaps as many as 5,000 tons), including blister, nerve, choking, psychochemical incapacitant, vomiting and riot control agents.
 Several dozen facilities have been identified as likely involved in the offensive program.
-The production capability of these facilities is estimated as 4500 tons of chemical agents per year.
+The production capability of these facilities is estimated as 4,500 tons of chemical agents per year.
 North Korean armed forces also have large quantities of delivery systems that could carry chemical warheads, including different artillery systems, aerial bombs, mines, tactical ballistic missiles (SCUD), and long-range ballistic missiles (Nodong and Taepodong-2 systems).
 The technological advancement of this program is uncertain, and some sources doubt whether North Korea is able to produce large quantities of nerve agents or fit the chemical warheads on its long-range ballistic missiles.

 It reportedly acquired the technology necessary to produce tabun and mustard gas as early as the 1950s.
 In 2009, the International Crisis Group reported that the consensus expert view was that North Korea had a stockpile of about 2,500 to 5,000 tonnes of chemical weapons, including mustard gas, sarin (GB) and other nerve agents including VX.